vacerde/vacerde/README.md

 ### ⚡ Technologies
 - Front-end development using NextJS including TailwindCSS and TypeScript
-- Backend development using Typescript, NodeJS, ExpressJS (ejs), GraphQL, MongoDB, PHP
+- Backend development using Typescript, NodeJS, ExpressJS (ejs), GraphQL, MongoDB and Supabase
 - Deployement using Proxmox VMs and Pterodactyl (Soon Pelican)

 Languages I use: <br>